 The Bottleneck Audit: Unblock Your Next $10K Month for $15K–$30K Operators

-Most founders under $30K/month aren’t stuck from lack of effort — they’re blocked by one core bottleneck slowing growth.
-The Bottleneck Audit shows how to find it and fix it fast.
+Most founders under $30K/month aren’t stuck from lack of effort—they’re blocked by one bottleneck in their revenue flow.
+The Clear Edge OS runs a Bottleneck Audit that exposes it fast.

 The Executive Summary

-Founders at $10K–$30K/month quietly leave $7K–$84K per year on the table by fixing the wrong problems; a simple bottleneck audit shows exactly where revenue leaks and how to plug them in under 90 minutes.
+Founders at $10K–$30K/month quietly leave $7K–$84K a year on the table by fixing the wrong problems; a simple Bottleneck Audit shows exactly where revenue leaks and how to plug them in.

-• Who this is for: Service founders, coaches, and course creators at $10K–$30K/month working 50–60 hour weeks who feel “always busy” yet stuck because every new fix moves revenue less than expected.
+Who this is for: Service founders, coaches, and course creators at $10K–$30K/month working 50–60 hour weeks who feel “always busy” yet stuck because each new fix barely nudges revenue.

-• What you’ll learn: A punchy Bottleneck Audit that maps your full revenue flow, benchmarks each stage against real baselines, and uses simple math to reveal the one constraint that will move revenue fastest.
+What you’ll learn: A punchy Bottleneck Audit that maps your revenue flow, benchmarks each stage against real baselines, and uses simple math to expose the single constraint that moves revenue fastest.

-• Time to implement: Expect 30 minutes today to map and measure your funnel, 2 focused hours this week to fix the biggest bottleneck, and 30 days to track results before moving to the next constraint.
+Time to implement: Spend 30 minutes today to map and measure your funnel, 2 focused hours this week to fix the biggest bottleneck, and 30 days tracking results before you move to the next constraint.

-In 87% of stalled businesses I audit, the founder is solving a problem that isn’t actually the bottleneck.
-Here’s how this misdiagnosis plays out in real numbers.
+In 87% of stalled businesses I review, the founder is actively fixing a problem that isn’t the true bottleneck—and here’s how that misdiagnosis shows up in real numbers.

 Last month, I talked to an agency owner making $13K/month who was convinced his problem was “not enough leads.”
 He wanted to hire a salesperson.